Dec 14, 2010

 ROBERT AXELROD: [laughs] No.

-STEVE STROGATZ: It's—it's a nice image, but what really happened was everyone submitted their programs to Axelrod.
+STEVE STROGATZ: It's a nice image, but what really happened was everyone submitted their programs to Axelrod.

 ROBERT AXELROD: They would mail their entries to me.
 But there was a trophy.